bsblabs/embed-for-vaadin/README.md

     EmbedVaadin.forComponent(new Button("Hello")).openBrowser(true).withDevelopmentHeader(true).start();

-It is also possible to specify the `Class` of an `Application`.
+It is also possible to specify the `Class` of an `Application` (`Root` in Vaadin 7).
 In that case, the server starts closer to the full thing.

     EmbedVaadin.forApplication(MyVaadinApplication.class).start();